Coronavirus (COVID-19) updates on what's happening in East Ayrshire schools and early childhood centres.

 From 25 March all registered childminders have been told only to provide childcare for children of critical key workers.

 Minister for Children and Young People, Maree Todd MSP has written to each one of the near 200 registered Childminders in East Ayrshire via the Care Inspectorate registration system.
-You can read the letter here
+Read the letter from the Scottish Government (PDF 159Kb).

-You can find the latest guidance on critical childcare provision for keyworkers here
+You can find the latest guidance on critical childcare provision for keyworkers on the Scottish Government website.

-If you are a registered childminder affected by these closures you can find out about Scottish Government financial support here
+If you are a registered childminder affected by these closures you can find out about Scottish Government financial support on the Scottish Government website.

-Funded private and third sector providers can find out about Scottish Government financial support here
+Funded private and third sector providers can find out about Scottish Government financial support on their website.

 What happens while my child is not at school/ECC?